Urban South Brewery Launches Benefit for Hurricane Ida Relief

 — Kyle Huling, Urban South Brewery

 Funds will be rapidly directed to organizations doing on-the-ground hurricane relief work in the southern region of Louisiana, plus those focused on the long-term work of rebuilding and fighting climate change.
-Urban South has set a $50,000 goal it hopes to achieve before the end of the year to help those in the community who have been affected by Hurricane Ida.
+The brewery has set a $50,000 goal it hopes to achieve before the end of the year to help those in the community who have been affected by Hurricane Ida.
+Urban South’s New Orleans distribution partner, Southern Eagle Sales & Service, has generously agreed to match up to $12,000 in donations.

 “As neighbors, colleagues and family members, we felt called to contribute to the rebuilding process that we know will be dealt with for many months to come,” said Kyle Huling, Co-Founder of Urban South Brewery.
 “Instead of doing a taproom release as we have in the past, we wanted to go broader with the hopes of raising more money.
 We couldn’t think of a better beer for this initiative than Who Dat, which is not only available throughout our distribution footprint, but is a representation of the cultural fabric of the state we love so much.”